DCC-EX/dcc-ex.github.io/docs/trackmanager/index.rst

 TrackMagic uses that number (often the road number of a DC locomotive) in a throttle to run it on a assigned track/district/block, mimicking the look of DCC Engines.
 No DPDT Switches are required, all waveform mode switching is done by Track Manager Software instructions.

-So, you can take a standard DC motor only locomotives (Cab) road number on the side of the engine and assign it to one or more of up to 8 tracks/districts/blocks labelled A thru H then enter that same number into a throttle and control that Loco Cab # on each and every one of the assigned tracks.
+So, you can take a standard DC motor only locomotive (Cab) road number on the side of the locomotive and assign it to one or more (up to 8) tracks/districts/blocks labelled A thru H. Then enter that same number into a throttle and control that Loco (Cab) # on each and every one of the assigned tracks.

   * Valid loco (Cab) addresses are 1 to 10239.
   * Invalid loco (Cab) address is 0 (zero).